Act Governing the Employment of Foreign Nationals (Ausländerbeschäftigungsgesetz, AuslBG)

 Public Employment Service (PES)

 Responsible for issuing labour market documents (e.g. employment permit).
-More information at: www.ams.or.at
+More information on the AMS website.

-A new residence title introduced on 1 July 2011 for persons with high-level qualifications, skilled workers in professions with a shortage of staff, other key staff and graduates of Austrian universities/universities of applied sciences.
+Residence title for persons with high-level qualifications, skilled workers in professions with a shortage of staff, other key staff, start-up founders and graduates of Austrian universities/universities of applied sciences.
 Assessment by the PES is based on a points system.
-More information at: www.migration.gv.at
+More information on the migration plattform of the Austrian federal government.

 Serves to document the right of stay of EEA and Swiss citizens under European Union law